Faculty - Teresa Mares

 Area of expertise

-Research interests focus on sustainable food systems and food movements, Latino/a migration in the United States, environmental justice, and diet-related health disparities.
+Research interests focus on Latino/a migration in the United States, food security, sustainable food systems, and food movements.

 Dr. Mares’ research focuses on the intersection of food and migration studies, and she is particularly interested in the ways that the diets and foodways of Latino/a immigrants change as a result of migration.
-Her dissertationWe Are Made of Our Food: Latino/a Immigration and the Practices and Politics of Eating investigated how the claims of Latino/a immigrants to food justice and food entitlements are made, reshaped, and denied in Seattle, Washington.
 Analytically, Dr. Mares engages with theories and concepts of citizenship and transnationalism, identity and foodways, and contemporary social movements.
-She is committed to applied, community-based ethnographic methodologies and is currently developing a new project on food access and food security among Latino/a dairy workers in Vermont.
+She is committed to applied, community-based ethnographic methodologies and is currently studying food access and food security among Latino/a dairy workers in Vermont.